- / News

 In Norway, there is protection against discrimination on the grounds of gender expression, gender identity and sexuality orientation has been part of the legislation since 2014, and all public and private companies are obliged to work actively to promote equality and prevent discrimination.

-Visit Oslo also has an overview over Queer Oslo, check it out!
+Visit Oslo also has an overview of Queer Oslo, check it out!

 Have you seen this video? 🤩